ruuda/blog/posts/a-language-for-designing-slides.md

 The `put` only places a graphic locally in the scope of the function.
 The result of calling the function is itself a new graphic, which can be placed on the main canvas (demarked by bare braces).
-This example also shows that functions are first-class values.
+This example also shows that functions are first class values.

 Small caveat: the `center` function will do the wrong thing if the bounding box extends to the left of, or above `(0,` `0)`.